frissyn/Reflux/README.md

 # Reflux: A Repl.it IDE Theming Tool [![Run on Repl.it](https://repl.it/badge/github/IreTheKID/Reflux)](https://repl.it/github/frissyn/Reflux)

 Reflux is a tool to create and modify the default styles that apply to your IDE on [Repl.it](https://repl.it/).
 Using Python, you can create themes, set colors, and generate easy-to-use JavaScript Bookmarlets for use in any Repl.
-(Currently in Beta!)
 Designed so that those who are unfamiliar with Python can still create themes!

 ## Installation